 2. PC Decrapifier

 When taking a shiny new system out of its box, we all know that it’s not quite as quick as it should or could be.
-This is in large part thanks to the large amount of bloatware, crapware and trialware that manufacturers typically load new computer with.
+This is in large part thanks to the large amount of bloatware, crapware, and trialware that manufacturers typically load the new computers with.

 PC Decrapifier makes removing this unnecessary and unwanted software quick and easy by automatically finding and identifying relevant software for deletion.
 As a safety measure, the program suggests items for removal which you must approve, ensuring that useful files are not accidentally deleted.

-This is a great tool to clean and opimize a system and really comes in handy when you get the inevitable “My computer is running slow” phone call.
-In addition to the ability to run a basic scan and clean, CCleaner also boasts a registry cleaner for advanced users to remove old and unused entries, fonts, file extensions etc.
+This is a great tool to clean and optimize a system and really comes in handy when you get the inevitable “My computer is running slow” phone call.
+In addition to the ability to run a basic scan and clean, CCleaner also boasts a registry cleaner for advanced users to remove old and unused entries, fonts, file extensions, etc.